 The Notice Zone offers Notice to Contractor Service for public, private and FDOT bonded construction projects.

 When you are working as a subcontractor on a bonded project* (bonded jobs often include work on public property such as schools, parks, roadways, government buildings, etc., but jobs on private/commercial property may also be bonded), you need to file a Notice to Contractor instead of a Notice to Owner.
-You cannot lien public property or private/commericial bonded jobs; if you do not get paid on a bonded job or project, you make a claim against the bond on that project.
+You cannot lien public property or private/commercial bonded jobs; if you do not get paid on a bonded job or project, you make a claim against the bond on that project.
 In order to do that you must first serve your Notice to Contractor withing 45 days** of your FIRST day on the job.
 Then you serve your Notice of Nonpayment to make a claim against the bond in the event you don’t get paid or paid in full.

 The Notice Zone will complete the research to locate the bond for these projects and serve your Notice to Contractor to the correct parties.
-Call us today at (407)399-8997 or click here to fill out our online Notice to Owner Request Form with the job information and we will do the rest.
+Click here to fill out our online Notice to Owner Request Form with the job information and we will do the rest.

 Here is some useful information regarding bonded projects: